Which Nulo Freestyle Limited Plus Dry Recipes Get

-Nulo Freestyle Limited Plus Dog Food receives the Advisor’s second highest-tier rating of 4.5 stars.
+Nulo Freestyle Limited Plus Dog Food receives the Advisor’s best rating of 5 stars.

-The Nulo Freestyle Limited Plus product line includes 4 dry dog foods.
+The Nulo Freestyle Limited Plus product line includes the 4 dry dog foods listed below.

-Nulo Freestyle Limited Plus Turkey Recipe was selected to represent the other products in the line for this review.
+Nulo Freestyle Limited Plus Puppy and Adult Salmon Recipe was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food

 Ingredients: Deboned salmon, salmon meal, chickpeas, chickpea flour, canola oil (preserved with mixed tocopherols & citric acid), sweet potatoes, miscanthus grass, natural flavor, potassium chloride, salt, calcium carbonate, dried chicory root, choline chloride, vitamin supplement, zinc methionine, zinc sulfate, iron proteinate, l-ascorbyl-2-polyphosphate (source of vitamin C), niacin supplement, ferrous sulfate, copper proteinate, copper sulfate, vitamin A supplement, manganese proteinate, thiamine mononitrate, calcium pantothenate, riboflavin supplement, pyridoxine hydrochloride, manganous oxide, biotin, dried Bacillus coagulans fermentation product, vitamin B12 supplement, vitamin D3 supplement, folic acid, sodium selenite, calcium iodate, rosemary extract